Mon – Sun: 24/7 Electrical

 Listen for Electrical Trouble

-Listen out for unusual sounds too.
-Buzzing or crackling noises coming from outlets or switches indicate a potential electrical arcing – a dangerous spark that can damage wiring and lead to fires.
-Similarly, if you feel warmth around outlets or switches, it’s a red flag.
-This could be a sign of loose connections or overloaded circuits, both posing fire risks.
+Keep an ear open for odd sounds.
+Buzzing or crackling from outlets or switches could mean electrical arcing—a dangerous spark that plays havoc with wiring and might start fires.
+Likewise, warmth around outlets or switches is a red flag, often pointing to loose connections or overloaded circuits, both of which are fire risks.

 The Most Urgent Sign: Burning Odours